Larke Pass, Manaslu Region

 Max Altitude: 3,590 meters/11,778 feet.
 Meals: Breakfast, Lunch, DinnerAccommodation: Lodge & TeahouseDuration: 5-6 hoursDistance: 12 kilometers and 7 miles.

-Early in the morning, with breakfast at Tilije, today will be the last day trek where we fall back through the rhododendron forest, terraced fields, and into the beautiful settlement of the region.
-To Dharapani, which passes through some Gurung settlements and Tibetian-influenced villages.
-After crossing the Tilije cross suspension bridge over the Marsyangdi river toward Thoche village, the trail from Thoche village to Dharapani each step provides a different view of hills and mountains.
-The trekking journey concludes in Dharapani rest for a couple of hours.
-From Dharapani will head back to Kathmandu via private jeep or public bus.
-You will enjoy the breathtaking view of Mt Lamjung from Besisahar which is the gate away for the Manaslu circuit trek.
-Lunch stop at Besisahar after lunch we will head back to Kathmandu following the same route.
-Overstay at Kathmandu
+Early in the morning, with breakfast at Tilije, today will be the last day of the trek where we fall back through the rhododendron forest, terraced fields, and into the beautiful settlement of the region.
+To Dharapani, which passes through some Gurung settlements and Tibetan-influenced villages.
+After crossing the Tilije cross suspension bridge over the Marsyangdi river toward Thoche village, the trail from Thoche village to Dharapani, each step provides a different view of hills and mountains.
+The trekking journey concludes in Dharapani, rest for a couple of hours.
+From Dharapani, will head back to Kathmandu via private jeep or public bus.
+You will enjoy the breathtaking view of Mt Lamjung from Besisahar, which is the gateway for the Manaslu circuit trek.
+Lunch stop at Besisahar, after lunch, we will head back to Kathmandu, following the same route.
+Overstay at Kathmandu.

 Max Altitude: 1,860 meters/ 6069 feet.
 Meals: Breakfast, Lunch, DinnerAccommodation: HotelDuration: 8-10 hoursDistance: 220 kilometers/ 136 miles.